DefGuard/docs/deployment-strategies/overview.md

 # Overview

-Welcome to the deployment strategies section of Defguard documentation.
-This guide covers the different ways you can deploy Defguard in your environment, from quick options using packages or Docker, to more advanced setups with Kubernetes, Terraform, and AWS-native tooling.
+Welcome to the deployment strategies section of the Defguard documentation.
+This guide covers the different ways you can deploy Defguard in your environment, from quick options using packages or Docker to more advanced setups with Kubernetes, Terraform, and AWS-native tooling.

 This part of the documentation is intended for administrators preparing a real Defguard environment, not just evaluating the product.
 It helps you understand which deployment model fits your infrastructure, what components need to be installed first, and which tradeoffs to expect around operational complexity, scalability, and production readiness.